amanchokshi/EMBERS/docs/installation.rst

 Conda virtual environment
 --------------------------
 EMBERS supports Python 3.6: 3.9.
 Using a conda environment is the easiest way to make sure that the correct version of Python is used.
 Begin by installing either `Anaconda <https://docs.anaconda.com/anaconda/install/>`_ or `Miniconda <https://docs.conda.io/en/latest/miniconda.html>`_.
-A conda environment called *embers* can be created as follows
+A conda environment called *embers-env* can be created as follows

 .. code-block:: console

-    conda create --name embers python=3.7
+    conda create --name embers-env python=3.7
-    conda activate embers
+    conda activate embers-env
     pip install embers

 Python virtual environment
 --------------------------
-Alternately, if you already have a correct version of Python installed, you can create a `venv <https://docs.python.org/3/library/venv.html/>`_ called *embers* using the following code, within which EMBERS and it's dependancies are cleanly installed
+Alternately, if you already have a correct version of Python installed, you can create a `venv <https://docs.python.org/3/library/venv.html/>`_ called *embers-env* using the following code, within which EMBERS and it's dependancies are cleanly installed

 .. code-block:: console

-    python -m venv embers
+    python -m venv embers-env
-    source embers/bin/activate
+    source embers-env/bin/activate
     pip install embers